owagner/hm2mqtt/README.md

 Changelog
 ---------
+* 0.16 - 2015/08/12 - owagner
+  - retry a xml-rpc request at most once (after a 10s grace period).
+Previously, would retry requests indefinitely with a 30s delay, which defeated the ping mechanism

 * 0.15 - 2015/07/26 - owagner
   - accept PING reply events (events with address "CENTRAL"), and use "ping" calls as a first-step measure in case of idle timeouts.
 Re-Init will still be sent after twice the specified timeout value.